 If the aircraft is registered in the Russian Aircraft Register, lease agreement should be governed by the Russian law.

 The parties generally may agree on the submission to a foreign jurisdiction courts if there is a foreign party in the contract.
+Due to recent anti-sanctions legislation, arbitration clauses/choice of court agreements concluded by Russian persons or entities targeted by foreign sanctions may be disregarded by the Russian courts, if a Russian court finds that such agreements may become incapable of being performed due to foreign sanctions.
 Title claims for aircrafts are in the competence of the court of the place of registration.
 If an aircraft is registered in the Russian Aircraft Register, claims that may entail changes in state registration are in exclusive competence of Russian courts.
+The Russian courts also have exclusive jurisdiction over disputes involving Russian persons targeted by sanctions or arising from anti-Russian sanctions.

 Russian courts uphold a waiver of immunity by the parties of the lease.